pantheon-systems/documentation/source/content/shibboleth-sso.md

 ## Drupal Configuration

-If using the [simpleSAMLphp Authentication](https://www.drupal.org/project/simplesamlphp_auth) module, follow the instructions listed in their [README](https://git.drupalcode.org/project/simplesamlphp_auth).
+If you are using the [simpleSAMLphp Authentication](https://www.drupal.org/project/simplesamlphp_auth) module, follow the instructions listed in the [README](https://git.drupalcode.org/project/simplesamlphp_auth).
 These instructions cover both Composer and non-Composer implementations for Drupal 8 sites.

 <Alert title="Note" type="info">

-If using Composer, configuration of the `setting.php` is not needed.
+If you are using Composer, configuration of the `setting.php` is not needed.
 For non-Composer implementations, you can add the following lines to `settings.php` so that the Drupal module can locate SimpleSAMLphp:

 <TabList>